SweBarre/ddupdate/README.md

 ========

 Script for dynamicly updating DynDNS
-I had some problem using ddclient with requently nochg responses due to the fact that the ip address wasn't written to the cache file.
+I had some problem using ddclient with frequently nochg responses due to the fact that the ip address wasn't written to the cache file.